urcu/userspace-rcu/README.md

 Linux ARM depends on running a Linux kernel 2.6.15 or better, GCC 4.4 or better.

+The C compiler used needs to support at least C99.
+The C++ compiler used needs to support at least C++11.

 The GCC compiler versions 3.3, 3.4, 4.0, 4.1, 4.2, 4.3, 4.4 and 4.5 are
 supported, with the following exceptions: